ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 - Users can mark the requisition as **Completed**
 - This triggers automatic **Store Order Posting**
 - A corresponding **Store Transaction** is generated
-- Related links to execution logic and trigger flow will be added here

 ## Web Panel 3: Store Order (Grandparent Document)